yeexunwei/job-recommender/README.md

 # job-recommender
 A  Job Recommendation Engine with Implicit Feedback.
 Two models are developed.
-The first used content -basaed filtering; the second implemented [Collaborative Filtering for Implicit Feedback](http://yifanhu.net/PUB/cf.pdf).
+The first used content-based filtering; the second implemented [Collaborative Filtering for Implicit Feedback](http://yifanhu.net/PUB/cf.pdf).

 ![List of recommended jobs](/assets/jobrec.png)